scottiiiOnTheSide/chronology_API/Notes.md

 @1400 As part of CSS update, will like to change <CreatePost> so that it only says 'add Image' or 'add Text' (done) ✅

-Map should also triangulate on user's location, and just the default if there's no location access
+Map should also triangulate on user's location, and adjust the default if there's no location access

 @1355 changed privacySetting functionality